AmplitudeAudio/doc-sdk/docs/getting-started/concepts.md

 Through its Codec API (extensible via plugins), Amplitude is able to read any audio file and to convert it to a sound object.
 An audio file can be read only if the Engine has a registered codec supporting it.

-According to the [sound object definition](../project/sound-object.md), audio files can be streamed at runtime or preloaded.
+According to the [sound object definition](../project/sound-object.md), audio files can be streamed or preloaded in memory at runtime.
 Each codec implementation must always read audio samples as **32-bit floating integer** (`AmReal32`), since it is the default sample format used in the Engine.

 At the moment, Amplitude comes shipped with the following codecs:

-- [WAV](https://en.wikipedia.org/wiki/WAV), a lossy audio codec.
+- [WAV](https://en.wikipedia.org/wiki/WAV), a lossless audio codec.
 - [MP3](https://en.wikipedia.org/wiki/MP3), a lossy audio codec.
 - AMS (Amplitude Audio Sample), a WAV-like codec built for Amplitude.
 It uses a high-quality [ADPCM](https://en.wikipedia.org/wiki/Adaptive_differential_pulse-code_modulation) compression.

 Additional codecs are available via plugins:

-- [FLAC](https://xiph.org/flac/), a lossless audio codec.
+- [FLAC](https://xiph.org/flac/) via the [flac plugin](https://github.com/AmplitudeAudio/plugin-flac), a lossless audio codec.
-- [OGG](https://www.xiph.org/ogg/), a lossy audio codec.
+- [OGG](https://www.xiph.org/ogg/) via the [vorbis plugin](https://github.com/AmplitudeAudio/plugin-vorbis), a lossy audio codec.

 !!! warning
     The AMS codec implementation is subject to changes.